- Sermon Notes

-APPL – Satan continually schemes and searches for ways to bring us back into darkness and out of the Lord’s light.
+APPL – Satan constantly schemes and searches for ways to bring us back into Darkness and out of the Lord’s Light.

 Matthew 6:19-21, Do not lay up for yourselves treasures upon earth, where moth and rust destroy, and where thieves break in and steal.
 But lay up for yourselves treasures in heaven, where neither moth nor rust destroys, and where thieves do not break in or steal; for where your treasure is, there will your heart be also.